Duration part 2: chin rest in use

 - nose vertically on the tin,

-- tin is hold in your palm
+- the tin is held in your palm

 - nose position maintained for a specific time